Learning Counterfactual Distributions via Kernel Nearest Neighbors: Generalization of prior work

 We show here that the model and algorithm proposed in \cite{li2019nearest} can be recovered by our model \cref{model : dist matrix completion} and a slight modification of the $\kerNN$ algorithm.
 Let $\phi(x) = \frac{1}{\sqrt{2\pi}}e^{-x^2/2}$ be the density of a standard Gaussian distribution on a real line.
-The following result formalizes our claim,

 Consider the (scalar) matrix completion problem from \cite{li2019nearest}, where $(i, t)$-th entry in the matrix satisfies